How Will Data Science Accelerate the Circular Economy?

 • Connecting to systems that track your products along the value chain and gathering data with timestamps

-• Store and process this data to create a central source of information that can be used to create reports, dashboards and optimization models
+• Store and process this data to create a central source of information that can be used to create reports, dashboards and optimisation models

-• Implement automated reporting tools with KPIs designed by Supply Chain and Sustainability teams
+• Implement automated reporting tools with KPIs designed by the Supply Chain and Sustainability teams

 This comprehensive view allows for the identification of inefficiencies, provides traceability to customers, and facilitates the transition.